gnolang/gno/docs/concepts/realms.md

 on-chain at a specific package path.
 A package path is the defining identifier of a realm, while its address is derived from it.

+As opposed to [packages](./packages.md), realms are stateful, meaning they keep their state between transactions calls.
+In practice, global variables in the realm code are automatically persisted after a transaction has been executed, resulting in the fact that developers do not need to bother with the intricacies of state management and persistence.

 ### On-chain paths
 Since Gno.land is built for full transparency and auditability, all on-chain Gno code is open-sourced.
 You can view realm code by simply going to its path in